 The prefrontal cortex, a region of the brain associated with higher cognitive functions such as decision-making, problem-solving, and adaptability, plays a crucial role in open-mindedness.
 This area of the brain helps us to evaluate new information, consider its implications, and adjust our beliefs or actions accordingly.
 When we’re open-minded, we’re actively engaging our prefrontal cortex to integrate new information into our existing knowledge and perspectives.

-Moreover, the anterior cingulate cortex (ACC), a part of the brain involved in cognitive control and conflict resolution, is also believed to be involved in open-mindedness.
-The ACC helps us to detect inconsistencies between our existing beliefs and new information, prompting us to resolve this conflict by adjusting our beliefs.
+Moreover, the anterior cingulate cortex (ACC), a brain region involved in cognitive control and conflict resolution, is also believed to be involved in open-mindedness.
+The ACC helps us detect inconsistencies between our existing beliefs and new information, prompting us to resolve this conflict by adjusting our beliefs accordingly.

 In conclusion, open-mindedness is deeply rooted in our brain’s capacity for cognitive flexibility and neuroplasticity.
 By understanding the neuroscience behind open-mindedness, leaders can better appreciate the importance of this trait and strive to cultivate it in themselves and their teams.